corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 There are a few ways that a TLS certificate can be made available to the REST Worker.
 For either method there are three pieces of information required to install a valid TLS certificate.

 1. The TLS certificate itself is signed by a Certification Authority (CA) or an intermediary.
-2. A private key corresponding to the public key is included into the TLS certificate;
+2. A private key corresponding to the public key is included into the TLS certificate.
 3. The Certification Chain leads up to CA

 ## Certificate Information Provided in PEM Format